SOPHIA-Research-Lab/Standardized-QPI-DHM-Evaluation-Protocol/README.md

 # Standardized-QPI-DHM-Evaluation-Protocol
-A Python-based GUI for evaluating the efficiency and validity of phase-reconstruction algorithms in Digital Holographic Microscopy (DHM).
-This repository provides a standardized protocol for Quantitative Phase Imaging (QPI) evaluation, structured into four main modules (núcleos) that cover background stability, global phase distortions, ground-truth comparisons, and computational complexity.

-# Standardized-QPI-DHM-Evaluation-Protocol

 A Python-based GUI for evaluating the efficiency and validity of phase-reconstruction algorithms in **Digital Holographic Microscopy (DHM)**.
-This repository provides a **standardized protocol** for Quantitative Phase Imaging (QPI) evaluation, structured into four main modules (*núcleos*) that cover background stability, global phase distortions, ground-truth comparisons, and computational complexity.
+This repository provides a **standardized protocol** for Quantitative Phase Imaging (QPI) evaluation, structured into four main modules (*core*) that cover background stability, global phase distortions, ground-truth comparisons, and computational complexity.

 ---